EU leaders divided on gas price cap at energy crisis summit

 Associated Press

+Divisions were so big at the start of the summit that agreeing on further exploration of the plan proposed by the Commission was seen as almost an achievement in itself.

+Hungarian Prime Minister Viktor Orban said a price cap would send suppliers away.
+The “gas price cap is like going to a bar and telling the bartender you want to pay half price for your beer.
+Not going to happen,” he said on Twitter.

-And, for once, the traditional driving duo of the EU — Germany and France — were in opposing camps at the two-day summit in Brussels, with Germany expressing doubts and holding off plans for the price cap, while most others want to push on.
+The traditional driving duo of the EU — Germany and France — weres in opposing camps, with Germany expressing doubts and holding off plans for the price cap, while most others want to push on.

-“Our role is to make sure that there is a European unity and that Germany is part of it,” said French President Emmanuel Macron.
-“It is not good either for Germany or Europe that it isolates itself.
-It is important that on proposals that are the subject of a broad consensus, we can find unanimity,” Macron said upon arrival at the summit.
+French president Emmanuel Macron said he worked hard with German Chancellor Olaf Scholz in bilateral exchanges to get a breakthrough on the issue.

+Macron, who will meet again with Scholz next week in Paris, said it was “France’s role to create unanimity between positions.”

-The Netherlands too said it feared that if a price cap was set too high, supplies would simply sail by Europe and go elsewhere.
-“Everyone wants the gas price to come down, but you want to make sure that gas imports keep coming,” Prime Minister Rutte said.
+The Netherlands feared that if a price cap was set too high, supplies would simply sail by Europe and go elsewhere.
+“Everyone wants the gas price to come down, but you want to make sure that gas imports keep coming,” Prime Minister Mark Rutte said.

-It set the scene for arduous talks that were unlikely to be settled by Friday afternoon, when the summit is slated to end.

-Reacting to Russian attacks targeting civilian infrastructure and spreading fear through cities with killer drones, Scholz said they amounted to “war crimes.”

 The question of possible EU gas-price caps has moved steadily up the political agenda for months as the energy squeeze tightened, with 15 countries such as France and Italy pushing for such blunt intervention.